michaelsiddall/draw-app/README.md

 Duration:  2 week sprint

-Draw is a community color therapy initiative inspired by Charles Moertel, who wanted to make a children’s book, but passed away before having the opportunity to achieve his goal.Draw partners with local organizations to host coloring days where people express creativity, share stories, and grow community by adding pages to the ever-growing children’s book.
+Draw is a community color therapy initiative inspired by Charles Moertel, who wanted to make a children’s book, but passed away before having the opportunity to achieve his goal.
+Draw partners with local organizations to host coloring days where people express creativity, share stories, and grow community by adding pages to the ever-growing children’s book.

+Past Draw events had participants arrive at an event, sit at a table already provided with paper and drawing materials.
+Particpants would color and turn in their physical drawings at the end of the event.
+After the event, Draw would then have to manually scan in each drawing and upload it to their website and socials.
+This created a few problems.
+First, participants in the event would often never see their works again or have to wait several days or more to view it on Draw's website or social media.
+Two, the team at Draw would be required to perform time consuming, additional work after the event in order to make the images acessable online.
+Third, in the age of COVID and social distancing, finding a way to deliver sanitized drawing materials upon request & reduce the amount of unnecessary Participant and Draw Staff interaction at Draw events would not only make the event safer, but also more performent.

-This mobile app was created to allow users at a Draw event to scan a QR code which brings them to a landing page allowing them to request drawing materials to be delivered to their table.
-Upon completion of drawing, user are able submit their image via upload & sent to an approval queue.
-Once images arevapproved by Event Admins, users can view all the approved images along with artist info in gallery of their specific event.
-Event Admins are able to log in and view material requests for each table.
-Once request fulfilled, Event Admins can mark requests as complete or delete them.
-As user submit uploaded images, Event Admins can approve, disapprove, or delete images.
-Approved images will then be availabel for all users to view.
-Event Admins are able to create new events & delete past events.
-App Admins have the ability to perform all functions of Event Admins in addition to be able to create, authorize, and remove Event Admins.
+This mobile app was created to allow users at a Draw event to scan a QR code provided at the table which brings them to a user landing page.
+Thus allowing them to request drawing materials to be delivered to their table.
+Upon completion of drawing, participants are easilty able take a picture & submit their image via upload from their phone.
+Once approved by Event Admins, participants are able to view the images in real time during the event.
+Event Admins are abe to receive drawing material requests at each event in real time and distribute.
+Upon receiving drawing submissions, Event Admins are able to approve, disapprove, and delete images.
+All images can be instantly downloaded for use by Draw staff in other social media or promotion.
+Thru use of this appplication, we hope to make Draw's events safer, more technically interactive, and create a seamless workflow for Draw pre & post events.

 ## Prerequisites